bugjam/hass-isolarcloud/README.md

 1. Create an account in the [Sungrow Developer Portal](https://developer-api.isolarcloud.com/)
 2. Create a new app
-3. Enable the "Authorize with OAuth2.0" setting and enter this Redirect URI: `https://bounce.e-dreams.dk/isolarcloud/` (See explanation below)
+3. Enable the "Authorize with OAuth2.0" setting and enter this Redirect URI: `https://my.home-assistant.io/redirect/oauth` [^1]
 4. Wait for Sungrow to approve your app
 5. When the app is approved, you can find the needed configuration details in the developer portal

+[^1]: If you have disabled My HomeAssistant, set the Redirect URI to `(your-home-assisant-address)/auth/external/callback`

 ## Installation